wh00hw/ReplyCyberSecurityCTF2023-coding-100/README.md

 The solution involves using a constraint satisfaction problem solver to find a valid assignment of values to the variables.
 The code provided uses the `constraint` library to formulate and solve the problem.
 The process can be broken down as follows:

-1. Read the puzzle constraints from the text file for the current level.
+1. Read the sudoku constraints from the text file for the current level.
 2. Create variables for each cell in the grid and set their domains to integers from 1 to N.
 3. Add constraints to ensure that no two cells in the same row or column have the same value.
 4. For each region, add constraints based on the region's specified operation ('+', '*', '-', '/').